cvl-umass/compsci682-fall-2024/assignments/assignments2024/assignment3.md

 The notebook ``Transformer_Captioning.ipynb`` will walk you through the implementation of a Transformer model and apply it to image captioning on COCO.

 ## Q2: Self-Supervised Learning for Image Classification (15 points)
-n the notebook ``Self_Supervised_Learning.ipynb``, you will learn how to leverage self-supervised pretraining to obtain better performance on image classification tasks.
+In the notebook ``Self_Supervised_Learning.ipynb``, you will learn how to leverage self-supervised pretraining to obtain better performance on image classification tasks.

 ## Q3: Style Transfer (10 points)
 In the Jupyter notebook ``StyleTransfer.ipynb`` you will learn how to create images with the content of one image but the style of another.